-Course offerings reflect the 2018-2019 Elmhurst College Catalog.
+Course offerings reflect the 2023-2024 Elmhurst University Catalog.
 One unit of credit equals four semester hours.

 Topics include an integrated and detailed comparison of relational, hierarchical and network database systems.
 Database design and physical storage requirements, including distributed database design and related management issues, are discussed.
 High-level query languages using artificial intelligence techniques are reviewed along with other topics such as database compression, encryption and security.